benhur07b/benhur07b.github.io/_posts/2019-09-15-bivariate-choropleths-in-qgis.md

 <div class='col-lg-12 img-container'><img class='img-fluid post-img img-shadow' src='{{ site.baseurl }}/media/posts/2019-09-15-bivariate-choropleth-in-qgis/bivariate-choropleth-banner.png'></div>

 I've had a fascination with bivariate choropleth maps for quite some time now.
 Who wouldn't?
 With the right color combination, a bivariate choropleth map hits that sweet spot of being both visually stunning and highly informative.
+Just do a [Google search of bivariate choropleth](https://www.google.com/search?q=Bivariate+Choropleth&source=lnms&tbm=isch&sa=X&ved=0ahUKEwiqlYS8kOnkAhUpK6YKHRZcDLAQ_AUIEigB&biw=1920&bih=980) and you'll see what I mean.

 Inspired by [this post by Joshua Stevens](https://www.joshuastevens.net/cartography/make-a-bivariate-choropleth-map/), this post will detail how to make bivariate choropleth maps in QGIS.
 We'll create a bivariate choropleth map using election returns of the recent (2019) Philippine Elections focusing on 2 candidates -- Senator Bato dela Rosa and Chel Diokno.
 The data (in GeoPackage format) can be found [here](http://bit.ly/data-bivariate-choropleth-in-qgis-1).